 Search LAC Geo

 Biome / Ecosystem

-The Caatinga is the largest dry forest region in South America and also one of the richest dry forests in the world, providing habitat for an array of flora and fauna species.
-It is home to 26 million people and over 2000 species of plants, fish, reptiles, amphibians, birds and mammals.
+The Caatinga of Brazil is the largest dry forest region in South America and one of the world's richest dry forests, providing a habitat for an array of flora and fauna species.
+It is home to 26 million people and over 2,000 species of plants and animals.

-The Gran Chaco is a sparsely populated, hot and semi-arid lowland alluvial plain, divided among eastern Bolivia, western Paraguay, northern Argentina and a portion of Brazil.
-With a high biodiversity, it contains South America's second largest forest.
+The Dry Chaco ecoregion, or Gran Chaco, is a sparsely populated, hot, semi-arid lowland alluvial plain of the Río de la Plata basin.
+It is divided among eastern Bolivia, western Paraguay, northern Argentina, and a portion of Brazil.
+The Chaco contains South America's second-largest forest after the Amazon.

 The Mesoamerican Barrier Reef System is a marine region, underwater ecosystem and geological structure that stretches from the Yucatán Peninsula down to Belize, Guatemala and Honduras.
-This underwater wilderness of coral provide homes and food to hundreds of species.
+This underwater wilderness of coral provides homes and food to hundreds of species.